gjcooper/dodoc/template_software_contract.md

 6. Compensation.

- a) As compensation for development of the Software, Company shall pay Developer <your rate> per hour of actual, demonstrated work by Developer.
+ a) As compensation for development of the Software, Company shall pay Developer {hourly rate} per hour of actual, demonstrated work by Developer.
 Developer shall, on a weekly basis, submit to Company an invoice itemizing in reasonable detail the dates on which services were performed, the number of hours spent on such dates and a brief description of the services rendered.

  b) The Company shall pay Developer the amounts due pursuant to submitted invoices within 15 days after such invoices are received by the Company.